thomas-haslwanter/statsintro/rst/statsTests.rst

 #. :math:`\beta`, the probability for Type II errors (
    :math:`\Rightarrow` power of the test)

-#. :math:`d`, the magnitude of the investigated effect relative to
+#. :math:`d`, the *effect size*, i.e. the magnitude of the investigated effect relative to
    :math:`\sigma`, the standard deviation of the sample

 #. :math:`n`, the sample size